shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-dv360-faq.md

 ---
-title : Microsoft Monetize - FAQs on Deal Sync with DV360 description : Learn FAQs on Deal Synchronization with DV360. ms.date: 10/28/2023
+title: Microsoft Monetize - FAQs on Deal Sync with DV360
+description: Learn FAQs on Deal Synchronization with DV360. ms.date: 10/28/2023
 ---